 which a dream is immediately understood in concretistic terms.
 By example, should

 the symbolic quality of the dream content.
-Although it is a wild animal, living
+It is indeed a wild and long-necked animal, living

-on the dark continent, and has a long neck, it does not imply a cloaked genital
+on the dark continent.
+But it does not imply a cloaked genital

 content.
 It is better to say that the dream image has a certain phallic quality